 Stuttering is complicated and treating stuttering can be a challenging task.
 Many SLPs report they are not comfortable with their skills for helping children and adults who stutter.
 The NSA® provides support groups, events, and education resources so SLPs can better help people cope with stuttering.

 NSA Local Chapters

-The NSA maintains a network of more than 200 local support groups for adults, families, kids, and teens.
+The NSA maintains a network of nearly 200 local support groups for adults, families, kids, and teens.
 Stuttering support groups can help people who stutter build self-confidence, practice speaking in a safe environment, socialize with others, explore new ways to cope with stuttering, and, perhaps most importantly, assist others in achieving their goals.
 FIND YOUR LOCAL CHAPTER.

 The Annual NSA Conference brings together hundreds of people who stutter.
 Each day is filled with laughter, friendship, support, information, excitement, encouragement, motivation, new ideas, and new perspectives.
 The NSA encourages SLPs to attend the conference for continuing education sessions and clinician-focused workshops.
 LEARN MORE